GRADUATE STUDENT AWARDS

 MwALT sponsors two awards that are given out annually at the fall MwALT conference.

 This MwALT award has been given out since 2009.
 The award is to recognize research that has been carried out by a graduate student in a master’s or doctoral program.
 Students are encouraged to submit papers that investigate any area of language assessment that involve quantitative and/or qualitative analysis, such as data-driven empirical work or conceptual work (e.g., a literature review, meta analysis, etc.).
 Projects may address world languages, less-commonly-taught foreign languages, or English as a second or foreign language.
 The project may have been carried out in the context of a graduate-level course or may be from an original independent project conducted for academic credit (e.g., a course project, a qualifying research paper, a dissertation pilot study).
 The project must be in final form as a written paper at the time of submission.
 Research projects not eligible for this award are doctoral dissertations, projects directed by faculty, or papers co-authored with faculty.
-Submissions are due by May 31, 2017, and the award will be given out at the annual MwALT conference.
-See the call for papers and the rubric for more information.
+Submissions for the 2022 award are due to Dr. Alicia Kim, MwALT Member at Large, at firstname.lastname@example.org, by 11:55 PM, U.S. Central Time Zone, on May 27, 2022, and the award will be given out at this year (2022) at the combined MwALT/ECOLT/LARC conference.
+See the call for papers on the “Best Student Paper” award and the rubric below for more information.

 2016: Saerhim Oh, from Teachers College, Columbia University, for the paper “Investigating L2 Learners’ Use of Linguistic Tools in an Online Writing Test”